 Table 2 shows a significant relationship between 21st-century learning skills and mathematical identity among math majors.
-The results show a significant positive relationship, with a computed Pearson correlation coefficient (R-value) of .705 and a p-value of .000.
+The results show a significant positive relationship, with a computed Pearson correlation coefficient (R = .705, p = .000).
 Since the p-value is less than the standard significance level of 0.05, the null hypothesis is rejected, indicating that 21st-century learning skills have a statistically significant correlation with mathematical identity.
 This suggests that students who consistently manifest high levels of 21st-century competencies also demonstrate strong mathematical identities.
 Hence, the more frequently students apply creative thinking, collaboration, adaptability, and digital skills, the more likely they will maintain positive beliefs, attitudes, and confidence in their mathematical journey.

 The findings support that 21st-century learning skills are essential in enhancing learner identity and engagement, particularly when implemented in innovative, collaborative, and technology-integrated settings (Trilling & Fadel, 2009).
 Moreover, Boaler (2016) stated that students engaged in dynamic and engaging mathematics instruction, which fosters 21st-century skills, will likely grow more robust mathematical mindsets and identities.
 As supported by Dweck (2006), learners who are encouraged to think critically, persevere, and embrace challenges cultivate a positive and resilient academic identity.
 This research asserts that 21st-century learning skills directly influence students' confidence and self-concept in mathematics.